jasemccarty/Modules/VSANSC2N/README.md

 Set-VsanWitnessVMkernel – Set a VMkernel for vSAN Traffic – Only 1 and remove any extras

-# Export Functions for vSAN Hosts
+# Functions for vSAN Hosts
 Get-VsanHostVMkernelTrafficType – Get a list of traffic types for all hosts in a cluster

 Set-VsanHostWitnessTraffic – Set Witness traffic for hosts in a 2 Node cluster

-# Export Function for VM Placement
+# Function for VM Placement
 Set-VsanStretchedClusterDrsRules – Place VM’s on either site based on a VM tag